Netflix: Will Content Costs Eat Growth?

 Takeaways

-A deal breaker on the Netflix' investment case is whether the company will be able to grow its subscriber base simultaneously lowering its content investment.
+A deal breaker on the Netflix investment case is whether the company will be able to grow its subscriber base simultaneously lowering its content investment.
 This situation reminds me of the ouroboros, an ancient symbol of a snake eating its own tail.
 Netflix buys expensive content to tailor it to its new subs' demand in various new territories, which leads to a growing sub base, which in turn generates revenue not sufficient to cover the content costs; so Netflix gains more subs by way of burning even more cash on content.
 The base case, in my opinion, is that the company now invests heavily in content because the growth potential seems so attractive (and Netflix puts this potential to practice with terrific growth in international markets) and will be able to streamline its operations when it reaches equilibrium.
 Still, we, as investors, have to keep in mind the ouroboros illustration and look out for signals indicating it for Netflix.

 In conclusion, as food for thought, there was a lot of talk in the last couple of months of Netflix being a potential target for Apple (AAPL) (dealing with its issue of excess cash) or Disney (DIS).
 After the Intel-Mobileye (NASDAQ:INTC) deal, I would not be surprised if such a deal was to happen.
 In this case, I do not need to tell you that the acquisition premium would be astonishing.